 Quick Photoshop Edit Making Water Blue

-I’m increasingly seeing images from world-class photographers with really unnaturally vibrant water.
+I’m increasingly seeing images from world-class photographers with really vibrant glacial waters.
 I really like the look and appeal of this turquoise and aqua water.
 It reminds me of a documentary I once watched with some red-faced monkies soaking in hot springs in snowy mountains in Japan, it looked like such a warm and welcome natural spa.
-Wondering how easy it would be to take a regular image and replicate this craze so I thought I’d take up the challenge and share a quick photoshop edit tutorial to make water blue.
+I wondered how easy it would be to take a regular image and replicate this colorful water.
+So I thought I’d take up the challenge and share a quick photoshop edit tutorial to make water blue.
 Here are some example images and below you will find a more detailed workflow to follow along with.

 How To Make Water Blue in Photoshop

 What I noticed about these images is the vibrance of colour, not only from the water but also around the water’s edge.
 There’s almost always seems to be yellows and oranges close by.
 And the combination works very well.
 I set out to find a stock image to test myself with, that way I wouldn’t have the advantage of using a RAW file and all of that extra data to recover.
 The image I chose was a well-balanced image with plenty of interesting subjects called “Green lake with a pier” by Ales Krivec, as you can see I added several layers.
 Let me talk you through this process.

 1. The first thing I did was to duplicate the background layer by pressing Ctrl+J on a PC (Cmd+J on a Mac).
 Then I went to the Layer Menu and chose Smart Objects>Convert to Smart Object.